getshiphub/typescript-stdlib/docs/style_guide.md

 # Style Guide

-This document describes the styleguide conventions of the `ts-stdlib` repo.
+This document describes the styleguide conventions of the `typescript-stdlib` repo.

 This is heavily inspired by the [deno style guide](https://deno.land/std/style_guide.md) and a lot of the rules are taken from there.